handsometunex123/custom-table/README.md

 -----------------
 The configuration that will be passed on to no 7 above is detailed below:

+# Table configuration:
-# Table configuration : The library has a ResultsTableConfiguration model that specifies the model of the data that should be passed on as an input into the table.
+The library has a ResultsTableConfiguration model that specifies the model of the data that should be passed on as an input into the table.
 The ResultsTableConfiguration consist of two keys (defaultSort and columns).

 a. defaultSort: This determines which column on the table should be sorted by default.
 The defaultSort is an object that consists of the name of the column to be sorted and the sort direction. the sort direction can eithe be 'asc' for ascending order sorting or 'desc' for descending order sorting.
 For this exercise defaultSort: {name: 'login', sortDirection: 'asc'} was used because the requirement was that on load of the table, the table should be sorted by the login column.
 In a case where the requirement wants us to specify descending order as the default for the login column, 'desc' is used.
 If for example, avatar_url is specified in the future to be the default sort column for the table all that we have to do is just update the defaultSort name to 'avatar_url'.